langsari/the-noble-quran/README.md

 ```
 ## views
 This code we use html for display specific words from database and we use css to decorate specific words page
+Use loop condition for show all specific words in database

 ```html

 @extends('quran.navbar')